-With the ability to access this data immediately, she recognized the key to developing a more ‘elite’ drop ball was to get more spin on top and less to the side.
+With the ability to access this data immediately, she recognized the key to developing a more ‘elite’ drop ball was to get more true top spin creating a higher spin efficiency.
 Utilizing the data guide to compare her pitches along with data from her PITCHING 2.0, she quickly assessed her last pitch and was able to make the necessary adjustments.

 Once she made the adjustments, she was able to throw the same drop ball at 98% efficiency and increase her vertical break to –10.2, taking this pitch from below the average category up to the elite.
 Even though this second pitch didn't register in every elite category, it still considered "elite" because it has at least 3 metrics that register in that category.